thinkflow19/nova/frontend_new/README.md

 - Dark mode by default with high-contrast, accessible design
 - Component-based architecture for easy maintenance
 - Supabase authentication for secure user management
+- AI Chat Interface for natural conversation
+- Knowledge Management for document storage and retrieval
+- Insights dashboard for analytics
+- Agent creation and management
+- Document upload and processing

 ## 🧱 Tech Stack